Securities Litigation

 Related ProfessionalsOverview

-Kirkland’s Securities Litigation Practice Group is led by a core group of experienced trial lawyers renowned for winning complex securities cases, many precedent-setting.
+Kirkland’s Securities Litigation Practice Group is led by a core group of experienced trial lawyers renowned for winning complex, bet-the-company securities cases, many precedent-setting, and often involving cutting-edge issues.

+Our litigators are known for developing innovative strategies to win complex cases, and we customize strategies and tactics to each client and situation.
 We have deep experience handling litigation spanning multiple jurisdictions involving concurrent securities fraud suits, derivative actions and document demands, as well as regulatory and legislative inquiries and the media.
-We routinely represent clients in complex securities litigations that relate to government investigations and enforcement actions, working closely with the preeminent lawyers in Kirkland’s Investigations practice to develop and provide a coordinated response.
+Kirkland’s clients benefit from coming to us as a one-stop shop.”
+We collaborate closely across practice groups and offices and provide services across various disciplines.
+We routinely represent clients in complex securities litigations that relate to government investigations and enforcement actions, working closely with the preeminent lawyers in Kirkland’s government, regulatory and internal investigations and securities and futures enforcement practices to develop and provide a coordinated response.

-We know how to get cases dismissed and we know how to litigate cases if they survive dismissal, how to handle discovery efficiently and effectively, how to defeat class certification, how to win at summary judgment, and if necessary, how to win at trial.
+Our approach and commitment to early trial preparation and trial readiness often produces more favorable pre-trial results.
+We know how to get cases dismissed, and we know how to litigate cases if they survive dismissal, how to handle discovery efficiently and effectively, how to defeat class certification, how to win at summary judgment, and if necessary, how to win at trial.

 Recent Experience

-Obtained the complete dismissal of a Honeywell employee and former officer of Garrett Motion, Inc., in a putative securities class action alleging violations of Sections 10(b) and 20(a) of the Securities Exchange Act arising out of Honeywell's spin-off of Garrett and its accounting for asbestos-related liabilities.
+Represented a Honeywell employee and former officer of Garrett Motion, Inc., in a putative securities class action alleging violations of Sections 10(b) and 20(a) of the Securities Exchange Act arising out of Honeywell's spin-off of Garrett and its accounting for asbestos-related liabilities.
+Kirkland won full dismissal after oral argument.

 Oaktree Capital Management